suneel0101/suneel0101.github.io/_posts/2020-12-28-my-defense-of-keith-raniere-part-1.markdown

 **All are innocent, but all plead guilty; two even cooperated, with one of them testifying.”**

-{% include image.html url="/assets/2020-12-28/clare-bail.jpg" description="" height="400" %}

-Clare Bronfman had no criminal record, cooperated with law enforcement in returning to the country well in-advance of any issues and moved to NYC in anticipation of being indicted.
+??????? had no criminal record, cooperated with law enforcement in returning to the country well in-advance of any issues and moved to NYC in anticipation of being indicted.
 There was no need for such high bail.
 But the optics of the $100 million bail, I believe, were meant to impress upon the public and the jury that this woman was liable to run away because of her guilt.

 Leading up to Keith’s “kidnapping,” there had been significant negative media coverage of NXIVM, starting with [the NY Times article by Barry Meier](https://www.nytimes.com/2017/10/17/nyregion/nxivm-women-branded-albany.html).
+Once
-Once Clare Bronfman’s bail was set at $100 million dollars, the chances of getting anything close to media neutrality went to zero.
+??????? bail was set at $100 million dollars, the chances of getting anything close to media neutrality went to zero.

 This was a case of extremes and those extremes include a fabulously wealthy woman who was charged with financial crimes amounting to less than $100k, who was marked as a flight risk despite the fact that she came back to the United States from Mexico when she learned of her potential indictment and cooperated with law enforcement every inch of the way.